 There are lots of opinion pieces on effective logo design and it can be rather confusing.

-With over 20 years experience creating logos for many businesses from start-ups, to pubs, charities and large corporate businesses we have a good idea about creating an effective logo design.
+With over 25 years of experience creating logos for many businesses from start-ups, to pubs, charities and large corporate businesses we have a good idea about creating an effective logo design.
+We’ve helped companies big and small to create logos that speak to their customers and create a lasting impression.

-That said, a logo doesn’t have to say exactly what it is that a business does, for example, a food business doesn’t have to feature food in its logo – the Nike logo doesn’t feature trainers or t-shirts!
+That said, a logo doesn’t have to say exactly what it is that a business does, for example, a food business doesn’t have to feature food in its logo – the Nike logo doesn’t feature trainers or t-shirts, yet still remains iconic!

 1. Be brave.